sprillo/caching-decorator/README.md

     return x + y + z
 ```

-In this case, `z` will not be hashed as part of the function signature if it equals 0, providing backwards compatible cache data (none of the old cached values will be lost).
+In this case, `z` will not be hashed as part of the function signature if it equals 0, providing backwards compatible caching (none of the old cached values will be lost).

 ## Set the logging level